userver-framework/userver/scripts/docs/en/userver/tutorial/json_to_yaml.md

 `userver-universal` CMake target.
 It provides usefull utilities like utils::FastPimpl, utils::TrivialBiMap,
 @ref scripts/docs/en/userver/formats.md "JSON and YAML formats", utils::AnyMovable, cache::LruMap and many other utilities.
-See the content of userver/universal/include directory for a whole list of functions and classes.
+See  @ref userver_universal for a list of available functions and classes.

 Let's write a simple JSON to YAML converter with the help of `userver-universal`.